bpudiped/BlockMM/README.md

 The bandwidth, frequency, and fmacs (width of the simd or systolic array) can be specified.
 An fmac performs a multiply and an add.
 So, in a reduction, the multiply is unused.

 This approximation is fairly acceptable in a cluster with uniform P2P bandwidth.
-For multi-bandwidth
+For multi-bandwidth clusters, the algorithm has to be enhanced for topology and the bandwidth, but this algo is more friendlier towards dual-level networks because the reductions and exchanges both happen within a group of processors rather than any-to-any.

 The code finds the partitioning, initializes the processors, and runs the algorithm that includes computation, reduction and exchanges.
 A cycle count is returned for each task (computation, reduction, exchange).
 With the frequency, the effective TFLOPs is measured.